openboxtricks/openboxtricks.github.io/_posts/2014-12-04-volume-osd.md

 categories: openbox script
 ---

-This script can be used to increase or decrease the volume.
+__This script can be used to increase, decrease or mute the alsa mixer and display the volume and mute status with an on screen display.__

 Install `aosd_cat` and then copy this script.
 Bind it to the mousewheel of the desktop or any keys you like.

 {% highlight bash %}